PM Modi to hold virtual summit with Swedish counterpart on Friday | Law-Order

 During the summit, the two leaders will hold comprehensive discussions on the entire spectrum of bilateral relations and exchange views on regional and global issues, including further strengthening of cooperation in the post-COVID era, the MEA said.

+"Sweden and India have always been strong partners.
+Since Prime Minister Modi's visit to Sweden in 2018, the innovation partnership has become one of the flagships of our relations along with our collaborations in a wide range of sectors, including health, transportation, telecom, defence, clean energy and circular economy,'' Klas Molin, Ambassador of Sweden to India, said.

+''The common thread of innovation runs through our partnership," he said and that ''our close relations, which are based on shared values and norms, goes back to the time of independence and continues to grow stronger''.

-This will be the fifth interaction between the two leaders since 2015, according to the statement.
+This will be the fifth interaction between the two leaders since 2015, according to the MEA statement.

 Prime Minister Modi had visited Stockholm in April 2018 for the First India Nordic Summit, while Löfven had visited India in February 2016 for the special Make in India week, it noted.